 The ultimate winter adventure, experience the thrill of flying across the snow under the extraordinary power of the sled dog!
 Tours are as hands-on as you want them to be.
 Learn how to harness the dogs, ride the runners, or just sit back and have the ride of your life while enjoying the breathtaking scenery.
 There are plenty of opportunities to stop and take pictures and to drive your own team.

 The picture-perfect romantic sleigh ride awaits you.
-Whisk away on a truly memorable ride through fields and forests with stunning views of the mountains.
-Camera is mandatory!
+Whisk away on a truly memorable ride through snow flocked forests and fields with stunning views of the mountains.
+Just like in the movies!
+Click here for full list of sleigh ride options.

 With more than 75,000 acres of public and forest park lands, plus thousands of hiking trails, finding a place to snowshoe is never a problem.
 Just strap on a pair of snowshoes and go in any direction (right from our front door if you wish).
 Up here, we measure our snowfall in feet, not inches.
 Now that’s a Vermont experience!
 Equipment rentals are easily available.
-For a list of professionally groomed trail systems, see our Cross Country Ski section.
+Click here for a list of snowshoe trail networks.

 This adventure is not to be missed.
 You don’t need experience.
 We can arrange a terrific guided tour for you!
 Check out this Snowmobile Tour Add-on Package.
 For those that wish to be independent, the Vermont Association of Snow Travelers VAST currently provides 3,549 miles of groomed trails and more than 1,500 miles of secondary and feeder trails throughout the Green Mountain State.
 Vermont’s snowmobiling capital is Island Pond, with trail connections linking in all directions.
 Riders who have been coming to The Kingdom for many years say it is the best snowmobiling anywhere.
 The White Mountains / Franconia Notch areas also provide fantastic trail options.
 You can bring your own sled and hit the trails from the Rabbit Hill Inn.